 There are two major parties, the Democratic and Republican parties, operating at the local, state and federal levels in nearly all areas of the country.
 Unlike in parties in parliamentary systems, individual office holders (for example, members of Congress) decide their own positions on policy issues, subject to informal influence from party leaders.
 Thus, party programs or platforms, amounting to collective statements of party policies, do not exist.
-A national party platform is written every fourth year at each party's presidential nominating convention, but it is mostly a campaign document for the
+A national party platform is written every fourth year at each party's presidential nominating convention, but is rarely referred to after the convention.
+The occasion for intra-party democracy is therefore the nomination of party candidates for office.
+Party nominations are determined by primary elections and open caucuses conducted by the individual states, thus putting these decisions directly in the hands of ordinary party voters.
+The process for nominating presidential candidates was controversial in both parties, for different reasons, during the 2016 primaries.
+The Republican primary election produced a presidential candidate, Donald Trump, who was generally viewed by leading Republican figures, including some in office, as unqualified for the office.